Developing a causal model of Body Dysmorphic Disorder with Obsessive-Compulsive Disorder: the mediating role of distress tolerance

 Authors

-Department of Psychology, Faculty of Literature, Urmia University, Urmia, Iran.
+1 PhD in Psychology, Faculty of Literature and Human Sciences, Urmia University, Urmia, Iran

-Department of Curriculum Planning, Master's degree, Tabriz Branch, Islamic Azad University, Tabriz, Iran.
+5 Department of Curriculum Planning, Master's degree, Tabriz Branch, Islamic Azad University, Tabriz, Iran

 Abstract